Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_3/README.md

 ## Bonuses

-1. Implement client-side validation for the explorer form to ensure that the user provides a name and age before submitting the form.
-2. Add styling to the explorer-related pages to enhance the user experience.
+1. Add styling to the explorer-related pages to enhance the user experience.

 ### This is the final deliverable.
 If you haven't yet made a pull request, please do so.
 If you have already made a pull reuquest, you do not need to do a second one, just push your code.